Arrested coalescence drives helical coiling and networking of filamentous smectic condensates: Discussion

-We propose one possible microstructure that is consistent with this interpretation, which quantitatively predicts the extent of arrested coalescence.
-The proposed microstructure exhibits reasonable agreement between simulated and experimental birefringence patterns in ribbons and coils.
-It further provides an indirect means to deduce the surface tension, in good quantitative agreement with theoretical estimates.
 In principle, other lower-energy microstructures may be possible within ribbons and coils; for example by forming more exotic defect or dislocation structures along the domain wall, as seen in other liquid crystals \cite{wei2022focal,kamien2024sessiledroplets,Lacaze2005ThinFilm,Lacaze2006ThinFilm,meyer2009focal,beller2013focal}.
 Our proposed microstructure provides an upper bound on the energy, and validates that an energetic minimum can be expected.
 This microstructure further justifies how a smectic can spontanously form a macroscopically-chiral structure, without the driving force of molecular-scale chirality.

-It remains unclear how these metastable coiled domains further coarsen as the nascent network structure relaxes.
-Initial compaction of some of these coils shows the formation of supercoils and more complex knotted structures, and eventually flat drops (``bulged discs'').
+This arrested coalescence and coiling has long-term affects on the coarsening of demixing smectic condensates.
+Dense filaments can align, partially coalesce, and coil to form new linkages, which form new nodes of the growing network.
+We do not resolve the particular pathway whereby metastable coiled domains further coarsen as the nascent network structure relaxes.
+Initial compaction of some of these coils shows the formation of supercoils and more complex knotted structures, and eventually flat drops (``bulged discs''), which dominate the late-time network.
 We anticipate that similar microstructural rearrangements and interfacial area reductions may underlie much of this compaction, but scattering through these irregular 3D structures precludes direct quantification of coarsening.
 Characterizing the coarsening dynamics of these aggregates remains an important step in quantitatively understanding the final network architecture.

 The physical stresses that drive condensate networking may also play some role in other biological or engineered systems, where condensates can form more complex networks.
 For example, liquid-liquid phase separation of biological proteins in living systems can play important roles in the formation of tight junction networks \cite{pombo2024membrane}, spatiotemporal transcription networks \cite{hnisz2017phase}, and cytoskeletal networks \cite{basu2025vimentin}.
 Our observations demonstrate one physical mechanism that could contribute to network formation, in addition to active stresses, when the condensing fluid forms a smectic or otherwise lamellar liquid crystal mesophase.
 Characterizing when these stresses play appreciable roles comparable to active stresses in these more complex living systems remains an open question.